sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 ### Calculating Image Scale

-Based on the determined center of the moon is and its radius in the image we can construct a coordinate system for the image.
+Based on the determined center of the Moon and its radius in the image we can construct a coordinate system for the image.

 ```python
 from astropy.coordinates import SkyCoord